SahilK-027/Internship-Journey-Fyle-2024/README.md

 Next up, round two – the Non-techy + a dash of Tech.
 We talked about my personality, how I see startups, my portfolio and some projects I tackled before.
 It was more like a friendly phone call than a serious interview.
 Can you believe it lasted an hour?
 But hey, it was all about sharing ideas and learning about each other. 😄

 ### Round 3: The Unexpected Round
 Picture this: after two rounds of cool chats, I thought my job interview adventure was coming to an end.
-But surprise, surprise - there was a third-round waiting for me!
+But surprise, surprise - there was a third round waiting for me!
 That's why I call it the Unexpected Round.

 Here we talked about the awesome things Fyle offers to its workers and some cool perks, like extra treats in your lunchbox.
 It was different from the first two rounds.
 No tricky tech questions, instead, we talked about why Fyle? and what kind of cool things they do for their team members.